zone-eu/zone-mta/README.md

 ### HTTP based authentication

 If authentication is required then all clients are authenticated against a HTTP endpoint using Basic access authentication.
 If the HTTP request succeeds then the user is considered as authenticated.
+See more [here](https://github.com/zone-eu/zone-mta/wiki/Authenticating-users)

 ### Per-Zone domain connection limits